1935 Philadelphia Eagles season

-The 1935 Philadelphia Eagles season was their third in the league.
+The 1935 Philadelphia Eagles season marked their third year in the National Football League (NFL).
 The team failed to improve on their previous output of 4–7, winning only two games.
 They failed to qualify for the playoffs for the third consecutive season.

-A home game against the Boston Redskins scheduled for November 17 was canceled due to snow and rain.
+A home game against the Boston Redskins scheduled for November 17 was canceled due to inclement weather — rain which had transformed the playing field at the Baker Bowl (Phillies Park) into a lake.
+Consequently the Eagles and the Redskins only played 11 games in 1935, while the other eight teams in the league played 12.